ELECTRICITY

 Array of static electricity

-research equipment built by James Hardesty: Leyden jars, static bells set, Wimshurst machine
+research equipment built by James Hardesty

 Nikola Tesla's concepts of electricity were clearly tied in with an understanding of natural and mechanical